Know how. Know now.

 - When you are finished, click “submit”

-During the online lesson about MyPyramid you learned about healthy eating using MyPyramid as your guide.
+During the online lesson about the MyPyramid you learned about healthy eating using MyPyramid as your guide.
 You learned which foods to eat and how much of these foods you need to eat every day.
-This lesson will take a closer look at one of the food groups in MyPyramid, The Grain Group.
+This lesson will take a closer look at the milk group.

 How much do you need to eat?